-The answer is partly external, and partly internal (I use these as terms from the philosophy of science.)
-The external answer has nothing essentially to do with the content of philosophy.
-It's to do with the fact that people in the Western world - that’s a slightly strange phrase because I include Australasia in the western world, but, you know, there's a sort of Europe-orientated world, so the Anglosphere, but also France, Germany, et cetera, et cetera - really knew very little about the Eastern traditions.
+The answer is partly external, and partly internal (I use these as terms from the Philosophy of science.)
+The external answer has nothing essentially to do with the content of Philosophy.
+It's to do with the fact that people in the Western world - that’s a slightly strange phrase because I include Australasia in the Western world, but, you know, there's a sort of Europe-orientated world, so the Anglosphere, but also France, Germany, et cetera, et cetera - really knew very little about the Eastern traditions.
 Its main interest has been in conquering the East and exploiting it via its imperialism.
 If you're the conqueror then you don't need to know much about those cultures, you just want to impose your culture on theirs – which the West did fairly successfully.
 But the centre of gravity of the economic world is changing.
 Now China nearly has as big an economy as the US and it'll be bigger than the US in 10 years.
 India is capitalising very fast and those two countries between them have a third of the world's population.
 So the West is being forced to recognise Eastern cultures in a way that it was not 30 years ago.
 That's forcing an engagement between the West and East.
-Of course, the East has had to engage with the West for a long time, and so the knowledge of Western philosophy in Eastern countries, like India and Japan, is much greater than the reverse.
+Of course, the East has had to engage with the West for a long time, and so the knowledge of Western Philosophy in Eastern countries, like India and Japan, is much greater than the reverse.

 That's the external answer, but the internal answer is this: as philosophers have become more aware of these traditions, they explore them and they recognise the traditions for what they are, and they are deep philosophical traditions which have lots of questions and answers that should be engaged with.
-So we—and include myself in this—get to know more about these traditions.
+So we - and include myself in this - get to know more about these traditions.
 We are learning that they're worth engaging with philosophically; and of course we have to teach ourselves, and that means learning the appropriate languages and cultures.
-And as we slowly teach them to our students, as best we can, the students get interested in them and they learn more about them and they start to write about them.
+And as we slowly teach them to our students, as best we can, the students get interested in them and they learn more about them and start to write about them.
 And so we've seen an increasing number of courses on the Eastern traditions in the Anglosphere.
 Maybe the UK's still behind the ball here, but in Australia, every department will teach at least some courses in Asian philosophy.

 It remains the case that Western philosophers don't know much about this stuff; they’ve largely had to teach themselves, and then they teach their students who learn from people who don't know a lot, but they learn a bit, and then more is taught, more courses are taught, and slowly the ball rolls.
-I expect that in 20 or 30 years in the West, we will see plenty of philosophy inspired from Eastern traditions, as we see philosophy inspired by the Greek traditions in the West now.
+I expect that in 20 or 30 years in the West, we will see plenty of Philosophy inspired by Eastern traditions, as we see Philosophy inspired by the Greek traditions in the West now.
 We're moving to the first period in history which is truly global, I think.